inviqa/harness-base-php/UPGRADE.md

 * `ingress` -> `ingresses.webapp`
 * `istio` -> `global.istio`
 * `prometheus` -> `global.prometheus`
+* `replicas.varnish` -> `services.varnish.replicas` - however the value has been removed, as the default is 1
 * `resourcePrefix` - oboleted, see below for further information

 ### `docker-compose` command now `docker compose`